opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

 }
 ```

-Note agent id from response, execute agent to test:
+Note the agent ID from the response and test the model by running the agent:
 ```
 POST _plugins/_ml/agents/your_agent_id/_execute
 {